RavMda/gta-idle/README.md

 ![Version Badge](https://img.shields.io/badge/version-v1.0-brightgreen)
 ![License Badge](https://img.shields.io/badge/license-GPL--3.0-orange)

-# GTA-AFK
+# GTA-IDLE

-GTA-AFK is a simple and dumb tool that will help you stay on the GTA Online server without being kicked for inactivity.
+GTA-IDLE is a simple and dumb tool that will help you stay on the GTA Online server without being kicked for inactivity.

 ## How it works?